 Design and implementation of topographic surveys: survey specifications, equipment calibration, reconnaissance, design of survey control points, resection, traversing, differential levelling, and mapping.
 Error analysis, error figures and error visualization using a graphical approach.
-Principles of cartography: design, constraints and planning, generation and production of topographic maps including scale, contours, and co-ordinate grids.
+Principles of cartography: design, constraints and planning, generation and production of topographic maps.
 UTM and 3TM co-ordinates.
-Digital cartography: computer-aided survey mapping and digital data generation.
+Computer-aided survey mapping and digital data generation.
 Communication of geomatics engineering information: technical reports, field notes, and graphical data representation.
-Course Hours:3 units; (1-2T-3) Prerequisite(s):Geomatics Engineering 343; and Geomatics Engineering 361 or 363; and 3 units from Engineering 213, Communications Studies 363 or Strategy and Global Management 217.
+Course Hours:3 units; (1-2T-3) Prerequisite(s):Geomatics Engineering 343; and Geomatics Engineering 361 or 363.
+Corequisite(s):3 units from Engineering 213, Communications Studies 363, or Strategy and Global Management 217.
 Notes:Field work prior to the start of classes will be required.

 A systematic approach to "Geomatics Network Analysis and Optimal Design", which are two of the most important processes in establishing a Geodetic Network.
 Network observation reductions and pre-analysis.
 Network co-ordinate systems, observation models and least-squares adjustment.
 Network precision, reliability measures and analysis.
 Network design concepts, classification and methods.
 Network design for deformation monitoring and analysis.
 Other geodetic network applications.
 New network concepts.
 Course Hours:3 units; (3-3) Prerequisite(s): Geomatics Engineering 361 or 363.